mikhailshepelev/JavaRushTasks/README.md

 ### 3 Level
-Keyboard input tasks
+Tasks about input from keyboard

 ### 4 Level
-Tasks for conditional statements and loops
+Tasks about conditional statements and loops

 ### 5 Level
 0502 and 0505 - Method of implementing a fight between two cats (fight(Cat anotherCat))